Phone-GWP-group

 Which colours appeal to your target audience?

-These factors lead to perhaps the most crucial point – that you must know your target customers.
+These factors lead to perhaps the most crucial point: you must know your target customers.

 Specific colours appeal to different ages, genders, socio-economic groups, cultures, and demographics.
-Even shades within a colour can make a big difference here, with bright pinks appealing to younger markets than dusky, lighter shades.
+Even shades within a colour can make a big difference here, with bright pinks appealing to younger markets than dusky or lighter shades.

-Also, be careful here to not be too generic.
-Blue packaging is the most popular amongst male consumers, but using this colour can potentially see you become lost in the crowd (more on this later).
+Also, be careful here not to be too generic.
+Blue packaging is the most popular among male consumers, but using this colour can make you stand out from the crowd.

 Ultimately, your packaging should be a colour and design that your target consumer can relate to and find visually appealing.